Estimating orthant probabilities of high dimensional Gaussian vectors with an application to set estimation: The estimator properties

-The realizations of $\Xq$ are obtained with a crude multivariate rejection sampling algorithm \citep{robert1995simulation,horrace2005some}.
-The cost of this step is driven by the acceptance probability of the sampler and it can be very high.
+There exists many technique to draw realizations from $\Xq$ conditional on $\Xq\leq t_q$.
+Here we use a crude multivariate rejection sampling algorithm \citep{robert1995simulation,horrace2005some}, however this is not the only method possible.
+In numerical examples in Appendix~\ref{sec:NumSmallProba} and in supplementary material we show that replacing crude rejection sampling with another sampler might be beneficial in some situations.
+In any case the cost of this step can be very high, in particular if we use rejection sampling then that cost is driven by the acceptance probability.
 The accepted samples satisfy the condition $\Xq \leq t_q$ thus we have that the acceptance probability is $P(\Xq \leq t_q) = 1-\pq$.
 This shows that the choice of $q$ and of the active dimensions play an important role.
 If $\pq$ is much smaller than $p$, then the rejection sampler will have a high acceptance probability, however the overall method will be less efficient as most of the probability is in the remainder.
 On the other hand, if $q$ and the active dimensions are well chosen, the value of $\pq$ could be very close to $p$.
 This will also lead to a slower rejection sampler as the acceptance probability would be small.

-The second part of the procedure for $\RqMC$, drawing samples from the distribution of $\Xminusq \mid \Xq = x^q_l$, is instead less dependent on $q$ and generally less expensive than the fist step.
+The second part of the procedure for $\RqMC$, drawing samples from the distribution of $\Xminusq \mid \Xq = x^q_l$, is instead less dependent on $q$ and generally less expensive than the first step.
 The mean vector and covariance matrix computations requires only linear algebra operations as described in Equation~\eqref{eq:condMeanCov} and realizations of $\Xminusq \mid \Xq = x^q_l$ can be generated by sampling from a multivariate normal distribution.

 The difference in computational cost between the first step and the second step of the MC procedure can be exploited to reduce the variance at a fixed computational cost.
 This idea is exploited by the asymmetric nested MC procedure presented in Section~\ref{sec:ANMC}.